Case-Rocket-Team/AirbrakesTestCode23-24/README.md

 </i>

 <br/>
-Enter "1" for calibration, and do NOT touch or jostle the electronics while the calibration process is underway (unitl the main menu reappears).
+Enter "1" for calibration, and do NOT touch or jostle the electronics while the calibration process is underway (until the main menu reappears).

 The following message will appear: